 This reference architecture positions the technology solution within the overall business context:

 Lines of business typically don't have timely or efficient access to data and information.
 Analysts gather the data manually, work with it on an individual basis, and then share copies of files through email or file servers.
 The data is not centralized, so ensuring the accuracy and the security of the data is difficult.
 Analysis can take a long time and the results are not easily repeatable.

-A data mart is a simple form of a data warehouse that is focused on a single subject or functional area, such as sales, marketing, or finance and are often built and controlled by a single department within an organization.
+A data mart is a simple form of a data warehouse that is focused on a single subject or functional area, such as sales, marketing, or finance and is often built and controlled by a single department within an organization.
 Given their single-subject focus, data marts usually draw data from only a few sources.
 The sources could include internal systems, a central data warehouse, or external data.

 Governed data warehouses and data marts can provide rich information to business users and more effectively deliver the organization's key performance indicators without relying heavily on IT resources and availability.